-Course Number
+Course Numoer

-PHILOSOPHY/GOALS;
+PHILOSOPHY/GOALS:

 Part of the course content is included to enable the technician graduate to return and take technology mathematics starting at the semester three level.
 The remainder is intended to improve the technicians general knowledge of mathematics by covering certain calculations which might be encountered in any technical office.
-The topics covered are: Trigonometric Identities and Equations, Systems of Non-Linear Equations, Mathematics of Finance and Mensuration.
+The topics covered are: Trigonometric Identities and Equations, Systems of Non-Linear Equations, Exponential and Logarithmic Functions, and Mensuration.

-METHOD OF ASSESSMENT (GRADING METHOD):
+METHOD OF ASSESSMENT (GRADING METHOD);